 The $500,000 Virginia Derby (Gr.
 II) is the richest and most important race on the Virginia racing calendar.
 In addition to being one of the largest social events in Virginia it also annually attracts the best 3-year-old turf horses, jockeys and trainers in the nation, including two champions and three Breeders' Cup winners in just the last five years!

-Includes Derby Day admission, program, tip sheet, a delicious North Carolina barbecue dinner, live party music with Groove Train, a Virginia Derby soft sided beverage cooler & a Virginia Derby baseball cap!
+Includes Derby Day admission, program, tip sheet, 3 beer or wine tickets, a delicious North Carolina barbecue dinner, live party music with Groove Train, a Virginia Derby soft sided beverage cooler & a Virginia Derby baseball cap!

 Click here to purchase tickets.